Big Game Season Structure

 https://publiclandjurisdiction.com/colorado-sells-more-nonresident-elk-tags-than-all-7-western-states-combined/

-Brandon S 12 months ago
+Brandon S Over 2 years ago

 Lifelong CO resident hunter, I support A5/R5.
 Limiting NR tags by DAU allows resource managers the flexibility to allocate tags for herds on a more discrete scale than a statewide hunt code would (A4/R4).